alan-turing-institute/scivision/contributing.md

 #### Submitting your model to the catalog

-Once you have prepared a model for inclusion in the catalog, you can submit it via the following steps.
+Once you have prepared a model for inclusion in the catalog, submit some details about it [here](https://sci.vision/#/new-model).
+You will need a GitHub account.
+Submitting this form will open a pull request on your behalf, that adds the model to the catalog.

 Once your model submission is accepted, it will become available to other users of scivision.

+##### Manual steps

+This section describes how to add a catalog entry by hand.
+These steps are an alternative to using the form above.

 Fork the [scivision repository](https://github.com/alan-turing-institute/scivision) and on your new branch, add metadata for your computer vision model to the end of `models.json` found in (`scivision/scivision/catalog/data/`), with the following format, under `"entries"`.